tibetanllama/vigilant-palm-tree/readme.md

-Morning rain cooled the str
+Morning rain cooled the stre